 Moments later, a few other creatures — dragons! — showed themselves.
 One was a baby, and the others full-grown adults.
 A few lumbered around in the shade and others were as lazy as could be in the sun.

 It was early morning and mating season, so the probability that they would be more active was good.
-Normally, Komodo Dragons are solitary creatures, but mating season brings them together either in a clash over a female.
-Come afternoon, they tend to get lazy laying in the sun, as cold-blooded creatures like lizards are wont to do.
+Normally, Komodo dragons are solitary creatures, but mating season brings them together in a clash over a female.
+Come afternoon, they tend to get lazy lying in the sun, as cold-blooded creatures like lizards are wont to do.